voltrevo/monorepo/projects/typed-bytes/README.md

 ### Avro

 <details>
-<summary>Verbose, TypeScript is unofficial, no type information</summary>
+<summary>Verbose, TypeScript is unofficial, no type information, click for
+more</summary>

 Note: avro doesn't have any official support for JavaScript or TypeScript.
 The best unofficial library appears to be [avsc](https://github.com/mtth/avsc), and